danielsularea/lily.work/work/_posts/2017-05-13-ibm-american-cancer-society.md

 Nearly 40% of men and women in the US will be diagnosed with cancer within their lifetime.
 Each patient stands to undergo the most emotionally and physically significant experience they will ever have.

 {% include blockquote.html
-  quote="&quot;If we undertake to study human lives, we have to be ready to face human feelings.&quot;" author="Virginia Dickson-Swift, et al"
+  quote="If we undertake to study human lives, we have to be ready to face human feelings." cite1="(Ely et al, 1991)" hasQuotes=true
 %}

 In order to fully comprehend the cancer journey, our personas will serve two purposes: